jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 ## Getting Started 🏃

-- You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 9 SDK).
+- You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 10 SDK).
 - You will need also Docker Desktop running on your machine and NET Aspire Workload (installed either Visual Studio or the .NET CLI)
 - To run the project just find and build the solution file JordiAragonZaragoza.Cinema.sln and press F5

 ## Architecture: 🏗️

 - Clean Architecture (Onion Architecture).
 SOLID and clean code (including zero warnings policy)
 - Vertical Slices Architecture.
+Screaming Architecture
 - Domain Driven-Design
 - Rich Domain Model with event sourced aggregates and Strong Ids
 - Domain Events as source of truth
 - CQRS with DB physical separation.
 - Event Sourcing
-- Unit of Work
 - Repository & Specification
 - Custom API Error Handling with Problems Details